 These plans also incorporate the Safe Systems Approach, which is a holistic, proactive way of thinking about traffic safety.
 Instead of blaming individual road users for crashes, it focuses on designing a transportation system that protects everyone–even when people make mistakes.
 Core principles of Safe Systems include safer people, safer roads, safer speeds, safer vehicles, and better post-crash care.

-DRAFT SS4A Safety Action Plan Vision & Goals
+SS4A Safety Action Plan Vision & Goals

-DRAFT SS4A Safety Action Plan Vision and Goals for the Region
+SS4A Safety Action Plan Vision and Goals for the Region

 Crash Facts